Ircama/ELM327-emulator/README.md

 Default settings include both the 'AT' and the 'default' scenarios.

 The dictionary used to parse each ELM command is dynamically built as a union of three defined scenarios in the following order: 'default', 'AT', custom scenario (when applied).

-Each subsequent scenario rededefine commands of the previousy ones.
-In principle, 'AT scenario is added to 'default' and, if a custom scenario is used, this is also added on top.
+Each subsequent scenario redefines commands of the previous scenarios.
+In principle, 'AT scenario is added to 'default' and, if a custom scenario is used, this is also added on top, and all equal keys are replaced.
+Then the Priority key defines the precedence to match elements.

 If `emulator.scenario` is set to a string different from *default*, the custom scenario set by the string is applied; any key defined in the custom scenario replaces the default settings ('AT' and 'default' scenarios).

 Allowed keys to be used in the dictionary:

-- `'Pid'`: short pid description
+- `'Pid'`: short pid description (used by the `emulator.answer` dictionary)
-- `'Descr'`: shall be set to a string describing the pid
+- `'Descr'`: string describing the pid
 - `'Exec'`: command to be executed
 - `'Log'`: logging.debug argument
-- `'ResponseFooter'`: run a funtion and returns a footer to the response
+- `'ResponseFooter'`: run a function and returns a footer to the response
-- `'ResponseHeader'`: run a funtion and returns a header to the response
+- `'ResponseHeader'`: run a function and returns a header to the response
-- `'Response'`: returned bytes
+- `'Response'`: returned data
 - `'Action'`: can be set to 'skip' in order to skip the processing of the pid
 - `'Header'`: not used
 - `'Priority'=number`: when set, the key has higher priority than the default (highest number = 1, lowest = 10 = default)

-The simulator provides a trivial monitoring front-end, supporting command line strings and a backend thread executing the actual process.
+The simulator provides a monitoring front-end, supporting commands.
+The monitoring front-end controls the backend thread executing the actual process.

 At the prompt '*Enter command:*', the simulator accepts the following commands: